adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/server.md

 ![][add-initial-migration]

+> If you have multiple projects in your solution, you may need to add `-Project _projectname_`.
+For example, `add-migration -project Chapter3 Initial`.
+This applies to all the migration commands you execute in the Package Manager Console.

 The initial migration creates a few files in the `Migrations` folder that represent the current state of affairs for the database.
 These easily recognized by a combination of the current date and the name of the migration.
 Code First Migrations can be applied manually or automatically.
 I personally prefer the automatic